dazzletune/dazzletune.github.io/content/about/_index.md

 layout = "single"
 +++

 Hi there.
-I have a passion for software development as a hobby, and I am a creative problem-solver from the West Palm Beach, Florida area, dedicated to improving the quality of life of not only myself, but also society.
+I have a passion for software development as a hobby, and I am also a creative problem-solver from the West Palm Beach, Florida area, dedicated to improving the quality of life of not only myself, but also society.

 ### Education